 And there you have it - 17 new and easy to implement ways to promote your blog content.
 Now hop to it and get promoting those posts!

-About the author: Lilani Goonesena is an Australian freelance writer, SEO copywriter and Squarespace web designer based in Vientiane, Laos.
-She loves boosting freelancers and small businesses with web design, SEO content and digital marketing strategy.
-She writes anawesome weekly newsletter on digital marketing, social media, blogging, web design and "all that online stuff".
-Lilani also blogs at the delectable Eat Drink Laos, just for fun.
+About the author: Lilani Goonesena is a freelance business communications specialist, based in Canberra.
+She’s an SEO copywriter and editor, Squarespace web designer, SEO researcher and digital marketing strategist.
+She writes an awesome Tuesday newsletter helping freelancers to DIY their digital marketing, social media, blogging, web design and "all that online stuff".